2raj2raj/bitcoin-educational-content/courses/min201/en.md

 ![image](assets/en/52.webp)
 ![image](assets/en/53.webp)

-On the new fan, use a cutter and carefully cut the contours of the main sheath at 1 cm without cutting the sheaths of the cables underneath.
+For the new fan, use a cutter to carefully cut the contours of the main sheath at 1 cm, without cutting the sheaths of the cables underneath.

 ![image](assets/en/54.webp)